silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 There are other reasons for non-standard parent locales beyond script differences.
 Some files need to fall back to a specific region before the base file, such as the files for Spanish spoken in any Latin American country, which need to first fall back to `es_412.xml` (Spanish spoken in Latin America) before that file falls back to `es.xml` (Spanish spoken in Spain).
 Some files even fall back to a file using the same script and/or region for a different language: `hi_Latn.xml` (Hindi using Latin Script) falls back to `en_IN.xml` (English spoken in India) instead of `hi.xml` (Hindi spoken in India), while `ht.xml` (Haitain Creole) falls back to `fr_HT.xml` (French spoken in Haiti) instead of inheriting directly from `root.xml`.

-The CLDR stores the rules for non-standard parent locales in their supplemental data file, which is described on [page 6 of UTS#35](https://unicode-org.github.io/cldr/ldml/tr35-info.html#Parent_Locales).
+The CLDR stores the rules for non-standard parent locales in their supplemental data file, which is described on [page 6 of UTS#35][parent locales].

 ***Flattening***

 Regardless of the complexity of the inheritance chain, when referencing an LDML file, it's important to either "flatten" the file or ensure that the parent files are also included in that reference process.
 "Flattening" an LDML file refers to creating a substancially larger version of a file that explicitly contains any information that is inherited from its parents, rather than leaving those spots empty.

-Full details on inheritance can be found on page 1 of UTS#35, under the heading [Locale Inheritance and Matching](https://unicode-org.github.io/cldr/ldml/tr35.html#Locale_Inheritance).
+Full details on inheritance can be found on page 1 of UTS#35, under the heading [Locale Inheritance and Matching][locale inheritance].

 ## Text Formatting Tips